christophstrasen/PromiseKeeper/docs/WorldScanner_briefing.md

     local emitSquare = router.emitSquare

     local handle = AsyncScanning.startSquareSweep({
-        origin = config.origin or getPlayer(), -- defaults to the local player, single player radius = config.radius or 80,
+        origin = config.origin or getSpecificPlayer(0), -- defaults to the local player
+        radius = config.radius or 80,
         batchSize = config.batchSize or 32,
         throttleMs = config.throttleMs or 25,